vnazarov1969/shortener-play/README.md

   * Views do not use standard PlayFramework2.5 template manager to make project easier

 ## How to run
-  Project has prepared zip file to run standalone service easy, you need only download file, unzip and run script
+  Project has prepared as zip file to run standalone service easy.
+  You need only:

+  1. download and unzip file: [shortener-play25-1.0-SNAPSHOT.zip](https://github.com/vnazarov1969/shortener-play/raw/master/dist/shortener-play25-1.0-SNAPSHOT.zip)

+  2. run script

+   $sh bin/shortener-play25

 ## How to build
   PlayFramework uses SBT as build tool.